 Once a rug is finished the weaver decides if she wants to use it and sell it afterwards or if she wants to sell it immediately.
 And it’s up to her to decide what the appropriate price for her rug is.
 The Persian setup is a very sustainable setup because weavers decide when they want to work and what they want to create and for which price they want to sell.
 And all of this happens in the best surroundings that one can have.
 Their homes.

-What I find fascinating about this century old process is that mostly the designer, weaver and user of the rug is the same person.
+What we find fascinating about this process: the designer, weaver and user of the rug is mostly the same person.

 This is such an exceptional “manufacture chain” and it also explains the fact that Persian rugs are among the most beautiful and of highest quality.
 Of course!
 For yourself, you only create the best!